GroanKing05/simplified-scara-bot/README.md

 # Systems Thinking Project (Simplified Scara Robot)

 ## Overview
 This project involves the simulation of a simplified SCARA robot (a non-planar model, with 1 rotational and 1 translational degree of freedom) using MATLAB Simulink.
-The project contains the Simulink files, a detailed report (in PDF format), and reference materials for further study.
+The project contains the Simulink files, and a detailed report.
 <!-- A non-planar model, with 1 rotational and 1 translational degree of freedom.
 This Repository consists of the following files: -->